X-linked Hypophosphatemia (XLH)

 What causes X-linked hypophosphatemia (XLH)?

 XLH is caused by mutations in the PHEX gene on the X chromosome.
-Mutations in this gene can lead to an increased concentration of fibroblast growth factor 23 (FGF23), a growth hormone that regulates the re-absorption of phosphate in the kidneys.
+It is inherited in an X-linked dominant pattern.
+In 20%-30% of cases, XLH is not inherited but the result of a spontaneous mutation.
+Mutations in this gene can lead to an increased concentration of fibroblast growth factor 23 (FGF23), a growth hormone that regulates the reabsorption of phosphate in the kidneys.
 Too much FGF23 causes phosphate wasting in the kidneys, preventing maintenance of proper phosphate levels in the blood, which causes the symptoms of XLH.

 How is X-linked hypophosphatemia (XLH) diagnosed?

-XLH is generally diagnosed after a physical exam, blood tests, imaging tests, genetic tests, and looking into family history.
-A slow growth rate and noticeable bowing of the legs, low levels of phosphate, high levels of FGF23 in the blood, and phosphate wasting in the kidneys are key factors to look for in diagnosing.
+XLH is generally diagnosed after a physical exam, blood tests, imaging tests, genetic tests, as well as looking into family history.
+A slow growth rate and noticeable bowing of the legs, knock-knees, abnormal head shape, dental abscesses, enlarged wrists and knees, low levels of phosphate, high levels of FGF23 in the blood, and phosphate wasting in the kidneys are key factors to look for in diagnosing.
+Molecular genetic testing is often used to confirm a diagnosis, as it finds a mutated copy of the PHEX gene.

 What are the available treatments for X-linked hypophosphatemia (XLH)?

 Treatment aims at improving growth, bone or joint pain, and preventing skeletal deformities caused by rickets.
-Phosphate supplements are generally required and are typically combined with high dose calcitriol
+Phosphate supplements are generally required and are typically combined with high dose calcitriol, which increases calcium levels by increasing 1) the amount of calcium absorbed in the intestines and 2) the amount of calcium kept in the kidneys.
+This treatment is used for children until their bones are finished growing.
+If a diagnosis is given in infancy, growth hormones may be prescribed.